-A 2013 study on endurance athletes praises the effects of strength training.
-The athletes participating in the study lifted weights weighing as much as they could possibly lift 4–10 times per set.
-The objective was that they would become stronger and be able to lift more the next session.
+A 2013 study on endurance athletes praised the effects of strength training.
+The athletes participating in the study lifted as much weight as they could possibly lift 4–10 times per set.
+The idea was that by doing this, they would become stronger and be able to lift more the next session.

 It’s easy to think that the effect would be the same for swimmers, but this correlation has been harder to prove.
-Researcher Steven Shaw used a swimming bench in the 1980s, where he had a group of swimmers perform one single maximum pull each.
+In the 1980s, researcher Steven Shaw had a group of swimmers using a swimming bench perform one single maximum pull each.
 In his first study, he was able to show a correlation between how hard the swimmers were able to pull and how fast they could swim 25 yards.
 But when he repeated the study a year later, he was unable to find any correlation between power and speed.
-A fully acceptable assumption, based on this and subsequent studies with the same results, is that there is no linear correlation between strength on land and speed in water.
+Based on this and subsequent studies with the same results, the acceptable assumption is that there is no linear correlation between strength on land and speed in water.

-In his next study, Shaw moved the swimmers away from the bench and into the water, where they were attached to a rubber band in order to swim with resistance.
+In his next study, Shaw test swimmers in the water, where they were attached to a rubber band to swim with resistance.
 A sensor was attached to the band to enable a reading of the power generated by the swimmer.
-This time, Shaw found a strong correlation: The more power the swimmers were able to generate while attached to the rubber band, the faster they were able to swim 25 yards.
+This time, Shaw found a strong correlation: the more power the swimmers were able to generate while attached to the rubber band, the faster they were able to swim 25 yards.

-The conclusion of Shaw’s experiment is that strength, and increasing your strength, is only beneficial if you’re able to use it in your swimming.
+The conclusion of Shaw’s experiment is that strength—and increasing your strength—is only beneficial if you’re able to use it in your swimming.
 To do this, you first need to increase your forward-driving force.
 This is determined by the timing of your arm and leg movements, but also on the work of your hip, which creates your body rotation.
-Second, the swimmer’s resistance must not increase; in other words what the early opponents were afraid of – that strength training would make the swimmers heavier and thus push more water in front of them.
-That the increased resistance would cause the speed to go down, perhaps even more so compared to if there hadn’t been an increase in power.
-Swimmers with a good feeling for their swimming, such as Lars Frölander or Therese Alshammar, are able to use increased strength for swimming faster.
-At the same time, strength training may be counter-productive for less talented swimmers.
+Second, the swimmer’s resistance must not increase—what the early opponents were afraid of—that strength training would make the swimmers heavier and thus push more water in front of them.
+That the increased resistance would cause the speed to go down, perhaps even more if there hadn’t been an increase in power.
+Swimmers with a good feeling for their swimming, such as Lars Frölander or Therese Alshammar, are able to use increased strength to swim faster.
+At the same time, strength training may be counterproductive for less talented swimmers.

-Which exercises to avoid?
+Which Exercises Should Be Avoided?

-Military press, dips and pushups have all turned out to be risky for swimmers.
-They may cause friction between the humerus and the shoulder joint – a form of friction that frequently leads to a drawn-out inflammation.
-Many swimmers are certainly capable of performing these exercises, whereas others have an anatomy making them more fragile.
-Once an inflammation occurs, it may end up difficult to get rid of.
+The military press, dips and push-ups have all turned out to be risky for swimmers.
+They may cause friction between the humerus and the shoulder joint—a form of friction that frequently leads to a drawn-out inflammation.
+Many swimmers are certainly capable of performing these exercises whereas others have a more fragile anatomy.
+Once inflammation occurs, it may be difficult to get rid of.

-How frequently should a swimmer engage in strength training?
+How Frequently Should a Swimmer Engage in Strength Training?

-A swimmer should naturally spend most of his or her training time engaged in various forms of swimming.
-For competition swimmers, 3 x 45 minutes of strength training in combination with 8–9 x 120 minutes of swimming a week is usually adequate for both sprint and long-distance swimmers.
-It’s also common to supplement the swimming sessions with fifteen minutes of warm-up for upper body and shoulders.
+A swimmer should spend most of his or her training time engaged in various forms of swimming.
+For competitive swimmers, 3 x 45 minutes of strength training in combination with 8–9 x 120 minutes of swimming a week is usually adequate for both sprint and long-distance swimmers.
+It’s also a good idea to begin swimming sessions with 15 minutes of warm-up for upper body and shoulders.

-Strength training before or after a swimming session?
+Strength Training Before or After a Swimming Session?